 RedEye: RedEye is a tough one to describe: He’s a mixture of Vassili with some Phantom thrown in.
 He can mark enemies with his IR goggles and snipe well with this selection of semi-auto rifles.
 His smoke also allows to counter enemy snipers, but also has potential to screw up your team big-time.
 He’s definitely one of the most challenging mercs to play right but has tremendous potential.
 The fact that the smoke can easily be countered with any kind of explosive makes RedEye rather easy to counter, but on the other hand the smoke also counters fire and narrow stand-off situations.
 RedEye is definitely worth a pick when you are looking for the truly unique experience, but be ready for a long learning experience to follow.

-Rhino: I’ll be honest – I haven’t him much at all, because I dislike slow character – and Rhino for sure is among the slowest.
+Rhino: I’ll be honest – I haven’t played him much at all, because I dislike slow characters in DB – and Rhino for sure is among the slowest.
 With that said, being on receiving end of his minigun is not a lot of fun.
 Rhino has the biggest HP pool in the game, making him near indestructible with a medic like Aura in his back.
 If your team doesn’t have grenades to flush him out of a room with a healing inject you will have a bad time fighting him.
-Being stury makes him a viable alternative to Fragger to break those tough situations, but also keep in mind that you are playing a very slow-moving tank that can’t do much at long-range.
+His high HP pool makes him a viable alternative to Fragger to break those tough situations, but also keep in mind that you are playing a very slow-moving (thus more defensive) tank that can’t do much at long-range.
 He excels greatly at killing the whole enemy team IF he has the proper team-support and handles the minigun cooldown correctly.

 Sawbonez (recommended!): SawBonez is a very recommended medic alternative to Aura, as he has a larger HP pool and easier-to-use medpacks instead of the healing station.
 He also uses different weaponry, which can be a good thing if you don’t like Shotgun or SMG selection of Aura.
 However keep in mind that unlike Auras healing station his medpacks don’t heal when you’re getting hit, meaning that you can’t simply tank damage while standing in a heap of medpacks.
-Still I highly recommend SawBonez due to his high team valuem, easy to use kit, straightforward playstyle and cheap acquisition costs.
+Still I highly recommend SawBonez due to his high team value, easy to use kit, well-rounded stats and straightforward playstyle as well has his cheap acquisition costs.

-Sparks: Another medic?
-Yes, why not!?
-Sparks has a long-range revive gun that allows her to stay out of trouble unlike other medics.
-Her rather weak main TMP is a tradeoff for the fact that you can also “snipe” enemies with her revive gun, given that you are patient enough to charge and aim it well.
-Headshots with that thing can be deadly, but also mean that Sparks has a much higher learning curve than Aura, Phoenix or SawBonez.
+Sparks: Sparks has a unique long-range revive gun that allows her to stay out of trouble unlike most other medics.
+Her rather weak main TMP is a tradeoff for the fact that you can also “snipe” enemies with her “Revivr”, given that you are patient and skilled enough to charge and aim it well.
+Headshots with that thing can be deadly, but also mean that Sparks has a much higher learning curve than Aura, Guardian, Phoenix or SawBonez.
 Her small medpacks and low health pool make her risky to play, but also very unique in her support role.
-Due to the high risk involved I’d not recommend buying her early, as you really need to rely on speed and good aim to be good with her.
+Due to the high risk involved I’d not recommend buying her early as a Beginner.
+However if you can rely on speed and your good aim, go for it.

 Skyhammer (starter): Ammunition for your team, sturdy, good choice of weaponry and an Airstrike that can easily pick apart 3-4 enemies at the same time if placed correctly.
 His abilities are easy to use and “fire and forget”, so you can’t go wrong with picking Skyhammer.
 He’s a must-have in any mission where you have to attack the EV (vehicle) as one airstrike instantly destroys it (and usually the team behind it).
 Important for beginners: Pick up the habit and never forget to supply your teammates with ammo (E-Key) constantly, even when they do not ask for it.
 You’ll be rewarded with a lot of points.